Felcome1/Spiral-of-primes-PNG-generator/README.md

 8. Replasing numbers in array with 1 for prime numbers and 0 if not;
 9. Generating picture using data from array.
 10. Done!

+P.S.
+It's an old one code and I believed that replacing every math calculation with numpy analog will improve performance and picture generation (actually, it's not).
+But I still wanted to loadout this "masterpiece" :)